Saturday, June 9, 2018

 The month of June is named for the Roman Goddess Juno, known as Hera in Greek mythology.

 Writings at least as early as the 5th century BCE indicate that the Greeks knew cannabis to be a substance capable of engendering a non-ordinary state of consciousness.
-The Greek god Dionysis is known today as an alcoholic, but some modern scholars (e.g. Jonathon Ott and Brian Muraresku) think what we call Greek wines used alcohol mainly to make tinctures of psychoactive plants.
+The Greek god Dionysus is known today as an alcoholic, but some modern scholars (e.g. Jonathon Ott and Brian Muraresku) think what we call Greek wines used alcohol mainly to make tinctures of psychoactive plants.
 Some of these infusions are thought to contain hemp, dubbed "potammaugis" by Democritus (c.a.
 460 b.c.) and possibly why we call it "pot" to this day.

 A statue of Hera/Juno (Getty Museum)